DEFRA/ffc-development-guide/docs/static-code-analysis.md

 The name of the project should match the name of the repository.

+Projects can either be created first in SonarQube or if a pipeline references a project name that doesn't exist, SonarQube will automatically create it.

 ## Quality Gates
 A Quality Gate can be configured in SonarQube to determine a set of coding standards that must be adhered to in order for a pipeline to succeed.
 Failure to meet the critiera of a Quality Gate will cause the build to fail.